Ant Chair in the permanent collection of Designmuseum Danmark in Copenhagen

 When the chair first went into production there was a choice from four types of plywood - beech, oak, walnut and teak - and a version finished with black lacquer.
 Later palisander and Oregon pine were added to the range and there was a version with coloured felt glued to the front face of the seat and the back.

-Jacobsen designed the chair with three legs and despite requests for a version with four legs, that was not put into production until after the death of Jacobsen.
+Jacobsen designed the chair with three legs and despite requests for a version with four legs, he objected to the idea and it could not be put into production until after he died.

 The legs in steel are held in place at the centre of the underside of the chair with rubber spacers so that they do not sit against the plywood but also to stop the legs twisting or moving sideways if someone using the chair shifts their weight.